StacySkutova/songbird_front-back/README.md

 MERN stack application

-npm start is both - fot server and client starting
+npm start is both - for server and client starting